Kadeisha Buchanan: International career

 Buchanan was 14 years old when she was recruited to the Canadian youth program in 2010.
 She won a silver medal at the 2012 CONCACAF W U-17 Championship in Guatemala.
 When she was called up to the Canadian women's national team on January 12, 2013, against China while still in high school, Buchanan became one of the youngest players on any women's national team.

 Buchanan scored her first international goal against the United States on May 8, 2014, in Winnipeg, Manitoba, in front of the second largest crowd to ever watch a women's soccer game in Canada.
 The game ended in a 1–1 draw.
 Buchanan was also named Canada's Under-20 Women's Player of the Year in 2013, and anchored the host nation's defence at the 2014 Women's U-20 World Cup Canada in 2014.

 In 2015, Buchanan established herself as one of the best defenders in the world, winning the Young Player Award in the 2015 FIFA World Cup, as well as being named Canadian Women's Player of the Year, and being nominated for the 2015 FIFA Ballon d'Or.

+Buchanan was part of the Canada squad which won bronze at the 2016 Summer Olympics.

+Buchanan was part of the squad for the 2019 Algarve Cup.

-On May 25, 2019, she was named to the roster for the 2019 FIFA World Cup.
+On May 25, 2019, Buchanan was named to the roster for the 2019 FIFA World Cup.
+She scored the winner in Canada's opening game at the tournament, a 1–0 group stage win over Cameroon.

 On February 9, 2020, Buchanan played her 100th match for Canada in a 0–3 loss against the United States.

 Buchanan was called up to the Canada squad for the delayed 2020 Summer Olympics.
+Going into her second Olympic tournament, she was identified in the media as one of Canada's most important players.
+She put the ball in the back of the net in Canada's 2–1 group stage victory against Chile, but it was ruled out as a handball, with the ball having hit Buchanan's hand following a ricochet off of goalkeeper Christiane Endler.
+She was a starter in the tournament's final, as Canada won on penalties against Sweden.

 Buchanan was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

-Buchanan was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.
+Buchanan was called up to the 23-player Canada squad for the 2023 FIFA World Cup.

 Buchanan was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

 Buchanan was called up to the Canada squad for the 2024 Summer Olympics.

+Buchanan made her return to the national team after her ACL injury as she was called up for the 2026 FIFA Series in April 2026.